Super Taboo: Plot

 Yuu and Eri next arrive home to find their mother passed out after a session of phone sex with her boyfriend.
 This ends with Eri seducing Yuu again and Yuu giving in once more.
 Next, Yuu has an encounter with the woman next door, who has the nickname "virgin killer".
 She mistakes Yuu for a virgin and seduces him using special chocolates.
 Yuu gives in to instinct again and has sex with her.
 During her climax it is revealed that the woman next door is actually his aunt.
 When Yuu gets home, Eri accosts him with an even larger batch of more potent love chocolates.

-Yuu then has another encounter with his Mom, Misako, in which she forces his darker side to stay active so she can have sex with him.
+Yuu then has another encounter with Misako, in which she forces his darker side to stay active so she can have sex with him.
 Yuu has sex with Eri again, in which he sodomizes her against her will and hurts her pretty badly.

-Misako talks with Yuu and it is revealed that Yuu's dad had the same problem Yuu does, and that it why he's not around anymore.
-Misako implores Yuu to keep control saying that it is all a matter of willpower.
-Yuu ponders this and envisions a battle within his mind between Reason and Instinct, both attractive women in this vision, the actual "battle" being a lesbian scene between the two.
-Yuu eventually chooses Reason, and he defeats his dark side.
+Misako talks with Yuu and it is revealed that Yuu's father had the same problem Yuu does, and that is why he is not around anymore.
+Misako implores Yuu to keep control, saying that it is all a matter of willpower.
+Yuu ponders this and envisions a battle within his mind between reason and instinct, both attractive women in this vision, the actual "battle" being a lesbian scene between the two.
+Yuu eventually chooses reason, and he defeats his dark side.
 He wakes up and Misako tells him he has won, but soon realizes the regular Yuu is a virgin.
-She teaches him all about sex in a last encounter, and Yuu goes back to being himself.
-The story ends with Yuu stating how far he is come since that time, and admitting that he and Eri still have sex.
+She teaches him all about sex in one last encounter, and Yuu goes back to being himself.
+The story ends with Yuu stating how far he has come since that time, and admitting that he and Eri still have sex.